riffcc/open/README.md

 This is an attempt to build a circular framework to accelerate good outcomes and avert bad ones.

+It is compatible with existing structures and society, non-political and neutral, although by nature will have political implications if successful.
+It envisions a cooperative, opt-in and non-violent improvement to society, slowly at first and by making Riff work as an idea and helping those who run the software, and by any modeling we've tried inevitably ends up essentially affecting anything that benefits from it.

 It will be heady, ambitious, hard to prove and reason about and easy to misunderstand.

 It will most likely fall to a logic error or a game theoretic misunderstanding that was unclear,